How Do You Administer a HydraFacial? – HICI Go

 Blog

 Regular facials can help clients feel confident in their skin.
 Many spas and salons offer several types of facials to treat different skin issues or concerns.
-One innovative skincare option is HydraFacial, a patented technology that can treat a range of skin types.
-HydraFacial’s unique three-step process cleanses, exfoliates, and hydrates the face.
+One innovative skincare option is Hydrogen Oxygen Facials, a facial treatment including technology that can treat a range of skin types.
+A Hydrogen Oxygen Facial treatment has a three-step process that cleanses, exfoliates, and hydrates the face.

 HICI Go is an online center that hosts a diverse catalog of health and beauty courses online for people anywhere in the U.S. With massage courses available online and in person at our partnering institutions in Florida and other states, you can access the instruction you need to grow your skills for personal use or to expand your opportunities in the industry.

 The first step is a cleansing and resurfacing treatment.
-The esthetician uses a serum to gently exfoliate dead skin cells, then applies a mixture of glycolic and salicylic acid.
+The esthetician uses a serum to exfoliate dead skin cells gently, then applies a mixture of glycolic and salicylic acid.
 These acids are less harsh than a typical chemical peel, so the client is less likely to have scaly, irritated skin afterward.

 Skincare Continuing Education